DimMil24/Psira/README.md

 There are 4 roles. **Admin** , **Project Manager**, **Developer** and **Submitter**.
 <br>
 Managers create and manage projects.
 Developers are assigned to tickets for resolving.
 Submitters submit tickets for each project.
-Admins can manager everything.
+Admins can manage everything.
 <br>
-Each user (except for the admins) can only see the projects and the tickets that he is a part of.
+Each user (except for the admins) can only see the projects and the tickets that he has been assigned to.

 ### Projects
 A project has a number of tickets that are being used to track its progress.